 It can take a little while in the early weeks for the baby to learn how to breastfeed effectively.
 Talking to a trained peer supporter can often help mothers breastfeed their baby comfortably and manage any difficulties they might encounter.
 Peer supporters are local mothers who have breastfed their own children and have been trained by the Breastfeeding Network charity, commissioned by the NHS and Council in Islington, to support other mothers.

 Peer supporters visit the postnatal wards of the Whittington and UCLH hospitals each morning, and contact all Islington mums by phone within a few days of giving birth.
 Home visits can be offered if needed during the early days after going home from hospital.
 We cannot promise home visits to everyone, especially at this time, but we do our best to make ourselves as available as possible.
 We cannot provide face-to-face support to households who are COVID-positive, symptomatic or shielding.

 Breastfeeding Welcome Scheme in Islington

-Making women feel comfortable when they are breastfeeding when out and about can make all the difference between whether a mother continues to breastfeed or not, so many Islington businesses and venues are now signing up to be breastfeeding welcome.
+Helping women feel comfortable to breastfeed when they are out and about can make all the difference between whether a mother continues to breastfeed or not, so many Islington businesses and venues are now signing up to be breastfeeding welcome.
 They display 'breastfeeding welcome' posters and stickers, so that women wishing to breastfeed will know they’ll be welcome there, with staff orientated to help them.

 Islington has produced some leaflets and a 'Milk and More' reference and training pack, that cover the topics of feeding young children and oral health (see downloads).
 See also Infant Feeding and Starting Solids pages.